 My Story

-In college, I majored in sculpture because I couldn't narrow down what materials I wanted to work with.
-I loved learning about art and the different skills needed to create it.
-I spent many late nights working in the studios--so absorbed in the work that the security guards would often have to kick me out.
-But the gallery openings and art exhibits that I participated in were not what I wanted to be about.
+In college, I majored in sculpture because I couldn’t pick just one material, I loved it all.
+I basically lived in the studio, working late into the night until security kicked me out.
+But I realized I wasn’t drawn to the gallery scene.
 I was drawn to what it meant to be an artisan— someone who makes an object for joy and function, with skill and craft, rather than for show and exhibit.
 It was not a popular attitude with some of my art professors.

 During my junior year, I was fortunate to have the opportunity to spend a semester in Italy.
 In Florence, I studied restoration and Florentine history.
 It allowed me to visit so many churches and historic buildings that I would have never seen as a tourist.
 I took in as much as I could.
 Different types of beautiful art can be anywhere--often in the most unexpected places--and I found myself spending a lot of time making sketches of the floors.
 They were so beautiful and, in my opinion, underappreciated since there was so much else to take in around and above.
 Back in the States, I finished my formal studies and in 2000, graduated from The University of Massachusetts with a BFA in sculpture.